gjbex/Fortran-MOOC/docs/conditional_statements.md

 You can have as many `else if` cases as you require.

-The following code snippets checks whether an integer that represents a year is a leap year or not.
+The following code snippet checks whether an integer that represents a year is a leap year or not.

 ~~~~fortran